EducationSoftwareStrategy.com

 Package Migration

-• Global administrators can perform object migration within the same tenant.
+• Migrate objects within the same tenant.

 Search and Discovery